-5.6 Title, Scope, and Procedure
+5.7 Title, Scope, and Procedure

-Once Doctoral students pass their proposal defense, students should submit their Title, Scope and Procedure Form [5] to the McKelvey School of Engineering as soon as possible.
+As previously mentioned, once Doctoral students pass their proposal defense, students should submit their Proposal/Title, Scope & Procedure Form [6] to the McKelvey School of Engineering as soon as possible.
 This form briefly describes the planned work of the dissertation.
 The "Scope" portion of the dissertation indicates the specific area of study and the questions to be answered, while the "Procedure" briefly describes how the student carries out their work.
 The Title, Scope and Procedure Form must be registered with the McKelvey School of Engineering at least six months before the dissertation examination, or by the end of the fourth year, whichever comes first.

-5.7 Annual Review of Student Progress
+5.8 Annual Review of Student Progress

-The student meets with the Dissertation Committee annually after the research proposal until the final defense; at least 4 members of the committee should attend.
+The student meets with the RAC / Dissertation Committee annually after the research proposal until the final defense; at least 4 members of the committee should attend.
 The student presents for approximately 15 minutes, highlighting progress and publications from the past year.
 The committee asks questions for approximately 30 minutes, focusing on progress, research direction, and potential areas of concern.
 Following the review, the Dissertation Committee provides feedback to the advisor and the student, with a copy to the Graduate Program Coordinator, who then provides copies to the ESE Graduate Committee.
 If there are concerns about the progress, then the report should discuss these concerns in detail.
 This report becomes part of the student's record within the department.

-5.8 Final Defense
+5.9 Final Defense

-Upon completion of the dissertation, the doctoral candidate must work with the Graduate Program Coordinator to schedule the defense at least two weeks in advance.
-Students need to complete a Dissertation Defense Committee Form, prior to the defense and be turned in to the Graduate Program Coordinator.
+Upon completion of the dissertation, the doctoral candidate must work with the Graduate Program Coordinator and Graduate Program Advisor to schedule the defense at least one month in advance.
+Students need to contact the Graduate Program Advisor to complete the Dissertation Defense Committee Approval Form, prior to the defense.
 The candidate presents the dissertation in a public forum and successfully defends the dissertation before a Committee consisting of the approved Dissertation Committee plus additional faculty as required.
-The dissertation must be approved by the completion of the Final Examination Approval Form [6] to the Graduate Program Coordinator after their defense.
+The dissertation must be approved by the completion of the PhD Dissertation Defense Approval Form [7] after their defense.

-5.9 Submission and Printing of Dissertations
+5.10 Submission and Printing of Dissertations

-Candidates must submit their dissertations electronically to Washington University Open Scholarship [F].
+Candidates must submit their dissertations electronically to ProQuest ETD Administrator [F].
 Students are given the option of ordering bound copies of their dissertations through Thesis-On-Demand [G].
 Electrical & Systems Engineering will cover the cost for the student, advisor, and department.
 Students should reach out to the Graduate Program Coordinator for assistance.
+For dissertation format and submission guidelines, visit the McKelvey Thesis & Dissertation Submission Procedures website [H].